conwetlab/WMarket/doc/administration-guide.rst

 ==================================

-If your WMarket instance is using an IdM (i.e. FIWARE) to authenticate users, you have to create a role and assign this role to those users that are interested in publishing descriptions/offerings.
+If your WMarket instance is using an IdM (i.e. FIWARE) to authenticate users, you have to create a role and assign this role to those users who are interested in publishing descriptions/offerings.
 To do so, the first thing that you have to do is to access the IdM.
 Then, identify the WMarket application among all the available applications.
 You will be redirected to the application